jfgrimm/ResearchCodingClub.github.io/about.md

 subtitle: Skills and training for people developing research software
 ---

-Coding Club at the University of York is an informal group for people who write or develop research software in the Department of Physics.
-We meet every other Wednesday to discuss various topics around developing software, best practices, and so on, including the odd hands-on session to learn new skills, or polish rusty ones.
+Coding Club at the University of York is an informal group for people who work with research software.

-Here are some topics we've covered:
+We get together every other week, and run two main types of meetup.

+**Drop-in Code Clinic**: a group call on which you can discuss problems / ideas / anything around the topic of research software.
+Somebody will do their best to point you in the right direction on a problem, and all will be happy just to chat!

+**Seminars**: we invite people from around the university to deliver a short talk (up to an hour) on a topic of interest.
+These can be pitched at any level, and usually end with a lively discussion.
+Some topics we've covered are:

-- Version control
+* Version control
-- Documentation
-- Tests and test driven development
-- How modern CPUs work
-- Understanding compilers
-- Efficient numerical programming with Python
+* Numerical programming with Python

-As part of our regular meetings, we also run a drop-in Code Clinic, where you can bring your coding questions, programming problems and general research software head-scratchers, and our friendly experts will do their best to help you out!
+* Software testing
+* Introductory Bioinformatics
+* Understanding modern CPUs
+* The Software Sustainability Institute

+and you can see a (mostly!) full list of past seminars on the website homepage.

 Subscribe to [our mailing list][1] (you will need to sign into your University of York account) to get updates on upcoming meetings.